Aitana and Reik to the rescue of music with “Enemigos”

 For her part, Aitana said that the way in which activities will be resumed is still uncertain.

 “I really think that nobody knows very well what this new normal is going to be like,” he said.
-“What I do know is that I would love to continue reading, drawing and having time to compose … you have to know how to look for a moment from time to time.”
+“What I do know is that I would love to follow, read, draw and have time to compose … you have to know how to look for a moment from time to time.”